-The muscle behind the arm, opposite of the bicep, is the tricep muscle.
+The muscle behind the arm, opposite of the bicep, is the tricep — a muscle that has three parts.
 A strong tricep muscle is important for performing everyday activities that require any sort of lifting or pulling motion.
 And yes, strengthening the triceps can help eliminate that common trouble spot that jiggles when you wave.

-If this is an area of the body that you’d like to strengthen and tone, there are plenty of exercises that will help you accomplish just that.
-Here are some of my favorite tricep exercises.
+But if this is an area of the body that you’d like to strengthen and tone, there are plenty of exercises that will help you accomplish just that.
+I've compiled a list of some of my go-to tricep exercises.
 Repeat each exercise 10 times before moving on to the next.
-You can turn this into a circuit workout and repeat the entire circuit for three rounds, or add one or more of these exercises into your arm workout.
+You can turn this into a circuit workout and repeat the entire circuit for three rounds, or add one or more of these exercises into your current arm workout.

 Standing with your feet as wide as your hips, hold one dumbbell with both hands.
 Reach the dumbbell overhead.
 Keeping your biceps still, bend the elbows, keeping them in alignment with the ears, as you lower the dumbbell down along your upper back.
 Engage your triceps as you reach the weight back up to the starting position.